 Does the program arrange internships?

 Although the MSCS program requires all students to complete an appropriate internship (or provide evidence of prior relevant work experience), we do not arrange internships.
 Duquesne's Center for Career Development does support students seeking internships by providing access to the Handshake employment-search system, hosting job and internship fairs, leading resume and interview skills workshops, etc.

 Can I complete the MSCS program if I am a working professional or find employment after beginning the program?

 The MSCS program is designed with employed students in mind.
 All program courses are scheduled to meet from 6:00 pm to 8:40 pm Eastern time.
-We will also accommodate students who wish to attend a course synchronously online, although we encourage all students who can attend in person to do so.
 A student has at least six years to complete the program, so they can potentially earn their degree even when completing only two courses most years and taking a leave for a semester or two.